Single-Use Plastics (SUP)

 • sanitary towels (pads), tampons, and tampon applicators;

-• wet wipes, i.e. pre-wetted personal care and domestic wipes;
+• wet wipes, i.e. pre-wetted wipes for personal care and consumer use;

 • tobacco products with filters and filters marketed for use in combination with tobacco products;